rhceganesh/centralgit/README.md

-This is Git learning session
+This is Git learning session.